 San Cristobal is seated firmly in Zapatista territory.
 In 1994 the Zapatistas, a leftish organisation made up of many of the indigenous people in the region, seized power in a show of strength against national government.
 They continue to have a huge influence in the city.
 You will often see their flag flying, or graffiti-d onto buildings.

-If you travel out of San Cristobal into the surrounding jungle areas you will come across Zapatista road blocks, people in masks, like an early halloween celebration, but with a shotgun slung casually over their shoulders.
-(More about this in a future post too, and how I travelled to some ‘nearby’ ruins that took eight hours travelling time including many encounters with Zapatista roadblocks).
+If you travel out of San Cristobal into the surrounding jungle areas you will come across Zapatista road blocks: people in masks, like an early halloween celebration, but with a shotgun slung casually over their shoulders.
+(More about this here, and how I travelled to some ‘nearby’ ruins that took eight hours travelling time including many encounters with Zapatista roadblocks).

-Meanwhile San Cristobal continues to hold my attention.
+Meanwhile San Cristobal continues to hold my attention well.